Place branding: Impacts of Globalization

 One of the tenets of place branding posits that the struggle for attention and preference is not limited to commercial goods and services; it applies equally to geopolitical entities.
 Countries and cities compete for tourist income, business, and often tax bases.
-Even within cities, there is a fierce competition between city centers urban vs. suburban areas; big-box retailers vs. local businesses; shopping malls vs. traditional downtowns.
-Proponents of place branding argue that this heightened competitive environment makes it important for places, no matter their size or composition, to clearly differentiate themselves and to convey why they are relevant and valued options.
+Even within cities, there is a fierce competition between city centres, urban vs. suburban areas; big-box retailers vs. local businesses; shopping malls vs. traditional downtowns.
+Proponents of place branding argue that this heightened competitive environment makes it important for places, no matter their size or composition, to clearly differentiate themselves and convey why they are relevant and valued options.

 This view is supported and defended by Joao Freire, among others, who states that successful destination-brand management can be seen as an exercise of coordination where relevant variables—such as tourism infrastructures, quality of local services, and other destination-brand users need to be managed in order to achieve a coherent and desired destination-brand identity.
 Thus, contrary to popular conception that destination-brand building is solely an exercise in communication, destination branding is, in reality, an exercise of identification, organization and coordination of all the variables that affect the destination image.

 The strategic application of place branding is growing with nations, regions, cities, and institutions as they realize they compete with other places for people, resources, and business.
 The phenomenon of place branding, as an organic process of image communication without strategy, has been occurring throughout history.